R3DRUN3/aws-secops/readme.md

 && go run main.go
 ```

-You can also build the docker image yourself or download it from docker hub.
+You can also build the docker image yourself or download it from [this](https://hub.docker.com/repository/docker/r3drun3/aws-secops) docker hub repo.

 To run as a docker container you need to set some mandatory env vars: